Daemonite/mysql-backup-s3/README.md

 # mysql-backup-s3

-Backup MySQL to S3 (supports periodic backups & mutli files)
+Backup MySQL to S3 (supports periodic backups & mutli files).

+Updated to use a Debian base image with the latest MySQL Client tools, removed support for `SCHEDULE` using go-cron.

 ## Basic usage